Cristiano Ronaldo 'most influential footballer' in China

 "Social media is the first port of call for fans to interact and grow their relationship with a player or club," explained Elsden.
 "By not being online, he's falling at the first hurdle."

-But the difference between Ronaldo and Messi social media approach in China reflects the differing paths they have followed throughout their careers.
+But the difference between Ronaldo and Messi's social media approach in China reflects the differing paths they have followed throughout their careers.

-Simon Chadwick, Professor of Sports Enterprise at the University of Salford, tells CNN: "Messi has long positioned himself principally as a football player.
+Simon Chadwick, Professor of Sports Enterprise at the UK's University of Salford, tells CNN: "Messi has long positioned himself principally as a football player.
 Ronaldo, on the other hand, has always actively sought to take advantage of market opportunity, with a view to generating revenues."

 Real & Man Utd players dominate

-The only man to break Manchester United and Real Madrid's player hegemony online is Germany and Arsenal midfielder Mesut Ozil, who is second on the list.
+The only man to break the Manchester United and Real Madrid's player hegemony online is Germany and Arsenal midfielder Mesut Ozil, who is second on the list.

-Other players occupying the top five are Wales' Gareth Bale in third and Manchester United duo Anthony Martial and Wayne Rooney in fourth and fifth respectively.
+Other players occupying the top five are Wales' Bale in third, followed by Manchester United duo Anthony Martial and Rooney.

 Many of the most followed footballers on Twitter did not have an official presence on Weibo (a platform similar to Twitter which has around 300 million monthly active users) when Red Card's last survey was published in January 2016.